thanos-io/thanos/docs/components/compact.md

 > **NOTE:** In future versions of Thanos it's possible that both restrictions will be removed once [vertical compaction](#vertical-compactions) reaches production status.

-You can though run multiple Compactors against a single Bucket as long as each instance compacts a separate streams of blocks.
+You can though run multiple Compactors against a single Bucket as long as each instance compacts a separate stream of blocks.
 You can do this in order to [scale the compaction process](#scalability).

 ### Vertical Compactions